sclitty/Responsiveness-Portfolio/README.md

 Contact Page -
     ![Contact](images/ContactPage.PNG)

     Notes
-    - Had issues setting background image
-    - Corrected issues with bg img noted in style.css
-    - used page layout as background-img since it looked cool and fitting as a learning web developer
+        - used page layout as background-img since it looked fitting as a learning web developer
         - renamed "< container >" div to a standard "< div >" was causing issues with css probably a better semantic tag but div works well.
-    - styling elements with css

     Portfolio Page
-    -added media query to prevent img overlap and smaller screens
+        -added media query to prevent img overlap on smaller screens